Dniester

 The Dniester (/ˈniːstər/ NEE-stər) is a transboundary river in Eastern Europe.
 It runs first through Ukraine and then through Moldova (from which it more or less separates the breakaway territory of Transnistria), finally discharging into the Black Sea on Ukrainian territory again.

 Names

-The name Dniester derives from Sarmatian dānu nazdya "the close river."
+The name Dniester derives from Sarmatian dānu nazdya "the close river".
 (The Dnieper, also of Sarmatian origin, derives from the opposite meaning, "the river on the far side".)
 Alternatively, according to Vasily Abaev Dniester would be a blend of Scythian dānu "river" and Thracian Ister, the previous name of the river, literally Dān-Ister (River Ister).
-The Ancient Greek name of Dniester, Tyras (Τύρας), is from Scythian tūra, meaning "rapid."
+The Ancient Greek name of Dniester, Tyras (Τύρας), is from Scythian tūra, meaning "rapid".

-The names of the Don and Danube are also from the same Indo-Iranian word *dānu "river".
+The names of the Don and Danube are also from the same Iranian word *dānu "river".
 Classical authors have also referred to it as Danaster.
 These early forms, without -i- but with -a-, contradict Abaev's hypothesis.
 Edward Gibbon refers to the river both as the Niester and Dniester in his History of the Decline and Fall of the Roman Empire.